ThePCSahu/orders_inventory_microservice_python/TESTING.md

 - `test-reports/unit/coverage/index.html` - Code coverage report (open in browser)

 ### Integration Tests

+**Note**: Integration tests may require compatible versions of `httpx` and `starlette`.
+If you encounter `TypeError: Client.__init__() got an unexpected keyword argument 'app'`, ensure your dependencies are compatible.
+The commands below are correct; the issue is with dependency versions.

 **Run integration tests with HTML report and coverage:**
 ```cmd